schlothauer-wauer/jsoncodegen/src/main/resources/docs/usage.md

 * swagger - creates a swagger file from model
   - host - name for the host entry
   - basePath - text for the basePath entry
+  - appendVersionToPath - if true the versions is append to an additional configured basePath
   - destFileName - name of the generated file (!)
   - removeEmptyLines - if set, then empty lines will be removed before file is written